 LIBOR Replacement Risk.
-Certain instruments in which the Fund invests pay interest at floating rates based on LIBOR or are subject to interest caps or floors based on LIBOR.
+Certain instruments in which the Fund invests pay interest at floating rates based on LIBOR or are subject to interest caps or floors based on the London Interbank Offered Rate ("LIBOR").
 The Fund and/or certain issuers of instruments in which the Fund invests also will obtain financing at floating rates based on LIBOR.
 Certain derivative instruments utilized by the Fund and/or issuers of instruments in which the Fund invests also reference LIBOR.
 It is possible that the Fund will also utilize leverage or borrowings primarily based on LIBOR.
 As a result, LIBOR may be relevant to, and directly affect, the Fund's performance.

-In July 2017, the head of FCA announced the desire to phase out the use of LIBOR by the end of 2021.
+In July 2017, the head of the United Kingdom Financial Conduct Authority ("FCA") announced the desire to phase out the use of LIBOR by the end of 2021.
 On March 5, 2021, the FCA announced that all LIBOR settings will either cease to be provided by any administrator or no longer be representative immediately after December 31, 2021, in the case of all Sterling, Euro, Swiss Franc and Yen LIBOR settings, and 1-week and 2-month USD LIBOR settings, or immediately after June 30, 2023, in the case of overnight and 1-, 3-, 6-, and 12-month U.S.-dollar LIBOR settings.
 Abandonment of or modifications to LIBOR could have adverse impacts on newly issued financial instruments and existing financial instruments that reference LIBOR.
 While some instruments contemplate a scenario where LIBOR is no longer available by providing for an alternative rate setting methodology, not all instruments have such provisions, and there is significant uncertainty regarding the effectiveness of any such alternative methodologies.
+Instruments that include robust fallback provisions to facilitate the transition from LIBOR to an alternative reference rate may also include adjustments that do not adequately compensate the holder for the different characteristics of the alternative reference rate.
+The result may be that the fallback provision results in a value transfer from one party to the instrument to the counterparty.
+Additionally, because such provisions may differ across instruments (e.g., hedges versus cash positions hedged), LIBOR's cessation may give rise to basis risk and render hedges less effective.
+In many cases, in the event that an instrument falls back to an alternative reference rate, including the Secured Overnight Financing Rate ("SOFR") or any reference rate based on SOFR, the alternative reference rate will not perform the same as LIBOR because the alternative reference rates do not include a credit sensitive component in the calculation of the rate.
+SOFR is based on a secured lending markets in U.S. government securities and does not reflect credit risk in the inter-bank lending market in the way that LIBOR did.

 Abandonment of or modifications to LIBOR could lead to significant short-term and long-term uncertainty and market instability.
-In connection with supervisory guidance from regulators, some regulated entities will cease to enter into certain new LIBOR contracts after January 1, 2022.
-Some structured finance investments are tied to relatively new and developing reference rates, such as the Secured Overnight Financing Rate ("SOFR") or other reference rates based on SOFR.
-These relatively new and developing rates may behave differently than LIBOR would have or may not match the reference rate applicable to the underlying assets related to these investments.
+In connection with supervisory guidance from regulators, some regulated entities have ceased to enter into certain new LIBOR contracts after January 1, 2022.
 It remains uncertain how such changes would be implemented and the effects such changes would have on the Fund, issuers of instruments in which the Fund invests and financial markets generally.
 These developments could negatively impact financial markets in general and present heightened risks, including with respect to the Fund's investments.
 As a result of this uncertainty and developments relating to the transition process, the Fund and its investments may be adversely affected.